 First time?
 Register for free.
 Just enter your email or cell number and create a password.

 When you have completed this unit you should be able to:

 It is best to wait 2 to 3 minutes before clamping the cord.
 Therefore, dry the infant well first and then wait before clamping the cord with surgical forceps.
 Drying the infant usually stimulates crying.

 Delaying clamping the cord, until the infant breathes well, allows the infant to receive some extra blood from the placenta.
 This extra blood may help prevent iron deficiency anaemia in the first year of life.
 Before clamping the cord, keep the infant on the bed at the same level as the mother or place the infant on the mother’s abdomen.

 The umbilical cord must be clamped or tied about 3 to 4 cm from the infant’s abdomen.
 The surgical forceps can then be replaced with a sterile, disposable cord clamp or a sterile cord tie.

-Clamp the umbilical cord at 2 to 3 minutes if the infant breathes well.
+Clamp the umbilical cord at 2 to 3 minutes after birth if the infant breathes well.